-Whether inspired by the local countryside, southwestern mesas, or pure imagination, Orffeo’s watercolor works might best be described by Anthony Bannon, Director of the Burchfield Penney Art Center, “…Orffeo reduces, simplifies, clarifies the visions that are given to him.
+Whether inspired by the local countryside, southwestern mesas, or pure imagination, Orffeo’s watercolor works might best be described by Anthony Bannon, director of the Burchfield Penney Art Center: “…Orffeo reduces, simplifies, clarifies the visions that are given to him.
 But his is a vision that begins in a voluptuous manner, in many colors, and absolutely unheard of before.”

 Joe Orffeo passed away on March 6th, 2013, in Colden, New York.

-Listen to Joseph Orffeo's interview with the Burchfield Penney Art Center, conducted on July 6th, 2012.
-Hear him discuss how the Buffalo Art Institute influenced both him and the blossoming art scene in Buffalo in the 1940s and 50s and why he thinks the Burchfield Penney Art Center has the potential to and should do the same thing today.
+Listen to Joseph Orffeo's interview with Heather Gring of the Burchfield Penney Art Center, conducted on July 6th, 2012.
+Hear him discuss how the Buffalo Art Institute influenced both him and the blossoming art scene in Buffalo in the 1940s and 50s and why he thinks the Burchfield Penney has the potential to and should do the same thing today.
 With fellow Institute students David Pratt and Walter Prochownik, and teachers Jean Mackay Henrich and Robert Blair, Orffeo helped to make Buffalo a creative oasis.
 He believes that there will be a similar renaissance in Buffalo soon.